J-Roel/chrome-app-ext-base/README.md

 ## Hello there!
 How you doin?
 A basic hellow world setup for building a chrome extension/app

+The hello-chrome-app folder contains the code for a basic chrome app with javascript The hello-chrome-ext folder contains the code for a basic chrome dropdown extension

+- To use clone, open your extensions in your chrome browser, make sure the developer mode is checked, drag each folder onto the broswer window and it will load.
+App will appear in your apps, ext will appear with an omni box on the upper right hand corner of your screen.

+Feel free to leave me feedback or questions here: http://www.jeremyroelfs.com/blog/?p=25 There is also a slide show giving a very quick lightning talk on the subject: https://docs.google.com/presentation/d/1_K_JzmvUNkvqekLV2GfykdtO25eprtGE69OXPcctf_8/edit?usp=sharing

 ###Notes:
 Google uses a different local storage get/set API for it's extensions and apps, than the normal local storage in the browser.